mirkar/yorksolutions/README.md

 I had to create the second scale set not in westus but in westus2, since westus doesn't have B1s image size available, and this is what I normally use in my personal exercises.
 Scale sets have capacity only 1 instance each to save resources.

+Below you can see a rough scketch of Network Topology from Q2.
 ![Sketch](https://github.com/mirkar/yorksolutions/blob/master/images/UHDiagram.png)